George Kelly (baseball): Playing career

-That following offseason, Kelly, Sam Bohne and other Major League Baseball (MLB) players agreed to play professional basketball with O'Connell.
+That following offseason, Kelly, Sam Bohne, and other Major League Baseball (MLB) players agreed to play professional basketball with O'Connell.
 National League (NL) president John Heydler insisted that anyone who played with O'Connell could be suspended.
 The Giants were also displeased with Kelly's arrangement, as they were concerned about the chance he could injure himself in non-baseball activity.
 However, Kelly had not played in any games at that point.
 He was removed from the roster and thus avoided suspension by MLB.

 Kelly, naturally a first baseman, saw regular time as a second baseman in 1925 when Frisch injured his hand, while backup Bill Terry began playing first base.
 With the emergence of Terry, who requested a trade so that he could receive more playing time, and Giants manager John McGraw desiring an improvement in the outfield, Kelly was traded to the Cincinnati Reds prior to the 1927 season for Edd Roush.
 The Reds traded Roush due to a contract dispute.
 With Wally Pipp at first base for the Reds, Kelly was slated to play center field.
 The Reds released Pipp before the 1929 season, and Kelly returned to first base.

 Kelly was released by the Reds on July 10, 1930, and signed by the minor-league Minneapolis Millers of the Class-AA American Association.
 The Millers traded Kelly to the Chicago Cubs for Mal Moss and a player to be named later (Chick Tolson) late in the 1930 season to fill in for the injured Charlie Grimm.
-Kelly he was released by the Cubs in February 1931.
+Kelly was released by the Cubs in February 1931.
 He returned to the Millers for the 1931 season, and participated in a tour of Japan along with Frisch, Lou Gehrig, Mickey Cochrane, Al Simmons, Lefty Grove, and Rabbit Maranville, among others.

 In April 1932, the Millers traded Kelly to the Brooklyn Dodgers for Pea Ridge Day.
 With the Dodgers, he filled in for the injured Del Bissonette.
 Kelly played his final MLB game on July 27, 1932.
 He returned to the International League to finish the 1932 season with the Jersey City Skeeters, and played the 1933 season for the Oakland Oaks of the Pacific Coast League before retiring.